kgallagher52/Next-Chat/README.md

 # Next-Chat
-  This application is a fun application showing the full use of Next.JS with an express server with full authentication using passport & mongoDB database.
+  This application is a fun application showing the full use of Next.JS with an express server with full authentication using passport & mongoDB database credit.
   Live Site: https://fullstack-next-chat.herokuapp.com/